elvis-darko/Embedding-machine-model-into-web-App/README.md

 ## Description
  In this project, I create a machine learning model from a given dataset.
-Also, I will create an API that will interact with the machine learning model.
-Finally, I will containerize my application with a docker
+Also, I will create an API using FastAPI.
+The App will interact with the machine learning model.
+Finally, I will containerize my application with a docker.

 | Code      | Name        | Published Article |  Deployed App |